it-innovation/sam/doc/configuration.rst

 These predicates are used to describe the initial configuration of the system being modelled:

-.. function:: initialObject(?Object, ?Type)
+.. function:: initialObject(Ref object, String type)

    There is an object named `Object` which :func:`isA` `Type`.

-.. function:: initialInvocation(?Object, ?MethodName, ?Invocation)
+.. function:: initialInvocation(Ref object, String methodName, String invocation)

    The method named `MethodName` on `Object` is initially active (does not need to be invoked by something else before it can take actions).
 The initial